 - Design: This stage includes both the backend and frontend development phases.
-It involves the management of users, server-side logic, customization of user experience, data integration, caching of data, synchronization of data, UI design and development and various schedules for testing.
+It involves the management of users, server-side logic, customization of user experience, data integration, caching of data, synchronization of data, UI design and development, and various schedules for testing.

-- Going live: Once everything has been certified ready by your software development team, you can prepare to go live.
+- Going life: Once everything has been certified ready by your software development team, you can prepare to go live.
 For users of iOS, you should have the built-in Xcode installed so your app can be featured in the App Store.